• Skip to main content

 What’s the difference between a cobbler and a crumble?

-What berries are better for cobbler?
+What berries are best for cobbler?

 The great thing about cobblers is that you can use any fruit you like or you have on hand.
-They are delicious with berries, peaches, apples, pears, and even plums.
+Feel free to use either frozen or fresh fruits, the result will be the same.

 How do I keep my cobbler from getting soggy?